-Our integrated curriculum gives students the opportunity to experience the interrelated nature of all subjects, and makes learning relevant in their own lives.
+Our curriculum gives students the opportunity to experience the interrelated nature of all subjects.
 Revealing the connections that exist across disciplines allows students to experience the world around them as an integrated whole.
 It facilitates active, engaged learning, and encourages children to bring all of their intelligences and experiences to the learning activity at hand.
-Research findings show that students learn better, retain more knowledge, and enjoy school more when subjects are taught in practical, meaningful ways.
+We believe that students learn better, retain more knowledge, and enjoy school more when subjects are taught in practical, meaningful ways.

 Students study Spanish at Mountain Sage.
-Our immersion world language program allows students to experience the value and beauty of different cultures in ways that expand their academic capacity and deepen their appreciation for diversity.
-In this way, the school community will guide students towards a sense of equality between all human beings and foster acceptance, respect, understanding and social tolerance.
+Our immersion approach to learning language encourages students to experience the value and beauty of different cultures in ways that expand their academic capacity and deepen their appreciation for diversity.
+This is one of the ways the school embodies the value of equality for all human beings and fosters acceptance, respect, understanding, and social tolerance.

 Highly effective learning environments allow students to actively build understanding by connecting new information and concepts to prior knowledge and experience.
-Classrooms are organized for active, hands-on learning and flexible grouping with such materials as learning centers, tables of manipulatives, library corner, sand table, etc. Ensuring a beautiful, clean, organized, and artistic environment in which the students study is critical in the Waldorf pedagogy.
+Classrooms are organized for active, hands-on learning and flexible grouping.
+Ensuring a beautiful, clean, organized, and artistic environment in which the students study is critical in Waldorf pedagogy.

 Our kindergarten program provides a rich, tactile learning environment that is largely an extension of the richness of home-life.
 A deep connection to nature is supported through use of high quality, natural materials, as well as seasonal studies and outdoor educational activities.
 Harmonious daily rhythms, seasonal stories, fairy tales from around the world and homelike activities provide opportunities to strengthen body and imagination.
-Finger knitting, sewing, play, stories, cooking and baking lay a solid groundwork for number concepts.
-Songs and circle games encourage cooperation and joyful friendships.
-A nature table and weekly nature walks heighten the child’s sense of awe and wonder of the natural world.
-Life-long habits of washing hands, table manners, positive social interaction and caring for the environment are established.
 This environment establishes the rhythmic foundation to support all future learning.

 Developmentally Appropriate Practices

-Developmentally appropriate educational practices are based on child development principles and scientific evidence regarding brain development and the growth of neural and cognitive structures.
-Its primary goals include: (1) develop skills and competence in all areas (intellectual, social/emotional, and physical); (2) develop self-esteem and positive feelings about learning; and (3) be responsive to individual differences in developmental stage, ability, and interests.
+Developmentally appropriate educational practices are based on child development principles and scientific research of brain development and the growth of neural and cognitive structures.
+Developmentally appropriate practices allow children to develop skills and competence in all areas (intellectual, social/emotional, and physical), develop self-esteem and positive feelings about learning, and are responsive to individual differences in developmental stages, abilities, and interests.

-A developmentally appropriate curriculum simultaneously attends to children’s intellectual, physical, social, and ethical development.
-The curricular content of Mountain Sage is chosen to mirror the child’s developmental stage, engaging the whole child and creating a learning environment where knowledge, skills, and feelings are integrated to support each child in a holistic and balanced way..
+Mountain Sage curriculum is designed to mirror the child’s developmental stage, engage the whole child, and create a learning environment where knowledge, skills, and feelings are integrated to create a holistic learning experience.